NimitCloudBerry/DishJetpackCompose/README.md

 - **Coil** for loading images efficiently in Compose
 - **Coroutines** for handling background tasks
 - **Material Design** for UI components
+- **Room Database** for Offline Storage
+- **Dagger Hilt** helps in making classes independent of each other by automatically providing dependencies, thus reducing boilerplate code.
+It prevents the need to manually create objects of the same class repeatedly by managing the lifecycle and instantiation of dependencies for you.

 ## Setup Instructions